-6.9 Careful consideration has been given to the building's scale, with its final design being informed by the surrounding townscape, as well as the prevailing two storey scale seen throughout Uxbridge Road.

-6.10 The, two storey design of the units to the rear and the single-storey dwelling fronting Uxbridge Road is sensitive to the constraints of the site, is commensurate with the nature and scale of the plot and is an integral element of the contemporary architectural design.

-6.11 The design of the development serves to reduces its overall bulk and massing, which consequently reduced the impact of the proposed development on local residential amenities by avoiding overlooking or overshadowing.
+- 6.9 Careful consideration has been given to the building's scale, with its final design being informed by the surrounding townscape, as well as the prevailing two storey scale seen throughout Uxbridge Road. - 6.10 The, two storey design of the units to the rear is commensurate with the nature and scale of the plot and is an integral element of the contemporary architectural design.
+The height of the dwelling has been lowered that backs onto Leederville to safeguard the amenity of that property. - 6.11 The design of the development and the reduction in the number of units serves to reduces its overall bulk and massing, which consequently reduced the impact of the proposed development on local residential amenities by avoiding overlooking or overshadowing.